All the UK strike dates confirmed for July 2023

 What strikes are coming up across the UK?

-Britain is bracing for further industrial action this month as junior doctors belonging to the British Medical Association (BMA) stage a five-day walkout and the Rail, Maritime and Transport union (RMT) introduces more strike dates, threatening to bring yet more disruption to rail services.
+Britain is bracing for further industrial action this month as junior doctors belonging to the British Medical Association (BMA) stage a five-day walkout and both the Rail, Maritime and Transport union (RMT) and Aslef introduce more strike dates, bringing yet more disruption to rail services.

-Senior doctors are also downing stethoscopes for a 48-hour period in July and Aslef, the train drivers’ union, has taken “action short of a strike” by calling a six-day overtime ban, which is nevertheless likely to result in the cancellation of trains relied upon by beleaguered commuters.
+Senior doctors are also downing stethoscopes for a 48-hour period in July and Aslef is also taking “action short of a strike” by announcing overtime bans, which is likely to result in the cancellation of further trains relied upon by beleaguered commuters.

 Months of negotiations between the government and unions representing workers in public-facing professions have failed to yield a solution to ongoing disputes over pay and working conditions in a number of sectors, leaving the NHS with little choice but to cancel routine appointments and treatments and travellers stranded on platforms.